 It was a little over a year ago that mom had her heart attack.
 She pulled through but lost most of her motor skills as well as some cognitive function, so my family had to get her into a quality nursing home.
-Even more stressful than choosing the right nursing home was figuring out how to pay for it.
+Even more stressful than deciding it was time for a nursing home was figuring out how to pay for it.

 For lack of a better word, mom was broke and there was no way that my brother and I could possible pay for a nursing home.
 That meant that we had to apply for Medicaid.
 I have to say it was probably the single most difficult things I have ever had to do in my life.

 To get mom approved for Medicaid, the government requires a five-year look back period into her personal finances.
 It is tough enough to accumulate this information under normal circumstances.
 I had the additional problem of not having a power of attorney to obtain the information.
 Plus the fact that mom could not be cooperative to help us given her condition made it even more difficult.

-As a note to caregivers, it is imperative to sit down with your parents before this type of situation happens to you and make sure that you get a power of attorney ready before they get sick, as well as any necessary legal documents to make healthcare decisions on their behalf.
+As a note to caregivers, it is imperative to sit down with your parents before this type of situation happens to you and make sure that you power of attorney ready before they get sick, as well as any necessary legal documents to make healthcare decisions on their behalf.
 I was extremely fortunate that Mom's condition started to clear up to the point where the social worker in the nursing home was willing to notarize a power of attorney so I could accumulate the information I am going to go over.
 If this didn't happen I would have needed to go for legal guardianship of my mother through the courts, costing me thousands of dollars.